-In many areas of Alaska, online education isn’t just convenient--it’s necessary.
-The state is home to only ten universities, and students (particularly those living in rural areas) may not have in-person access to a campus within a reasonable distance.
-Online learning is the only option to many prospective graduate students who want to earn their MBA without needing to relocate.
+In many areas of Alaska, online education isn’t just convenient when it is offered - it’s necessary.
+The state is home to only ten colleges and universities, and students (particularly those living in a rural community) may not have in-person access to a main campus within a reasonable distance.
+This limits their choices and makes online learning the only way many prospective graduate students who want to earn their general MBA without needing to relocate can attend.

 Interested in learning more about getting an online MBA in Alaska?
 Keep reading to for more important information.

 Why Consider An Online MBA?